 9. Geo Fabric Grow Bags

-Geo fabric grows bags ensure the perfect condition a tomato plant needs.
-It releases overheat and aerates the root zone.
+Geo fabric growth bags ensure the perfect condition a tomato plant needs.
+It releases overheating and aerates the root zone.
 As a result, the soil never gets soggy.

-Homemade planters save your money to purchase commercial planters.
+Homemade planters save you money to purchase commercial planters.
 People usually use unused or wastage household materials or anything that contains soil and have a drainage system for growing plants. such as-

 1. Unused Large Household Container

-If you have a large size of unused or wastage containers at your home, you can easily turn it into garden planters for your tomato plants.
-Make some holes at the bottom of your containers and fill it with good quality potting soil.
+If you have a large size of unused or waste containers at your home, you can easily turn them into garden planters for your tomato plants.
+Make some holes at the bottom of your containers and fill them with good-quality potting soil.

 But keep in mind to avoid transparent or black color containers.
 They heat up earlier than other containers.